The May 2021 security update or patch has started rolling out for a number of Samsung devices including the likes of the Galaxy S21 and more.

 As you likely know, Samsung’s top-tier flagship device lineup is the Galaxy S Series.
 These devices are among the very first to get the May 2021 update with the rollout starting with the Samsung Galaxy S21 Ultra on April 26th.
 As one of the very best Android devices you can buy, it’s also great to know that it is the first Samsung smartphone to get the May 2021 security patch.
 However, it is currently limited to those in Germany.

 The former flagship Galaxy S20 series — S20, S20+, and S20 Ultra — has been spotted receiving the May 2021 security update shortly after the latest S21 series.
+The US-specific patches for the Galaxy S20 FE, S20, S20+, and S20 Ultra arrived fairly late on May 25th.
 India was the first market to see the wider rollout of the latest patch for the Galaxy S21 series — including the S21 and S21+.
 The immense Galaxy S20 FE in both 4G and 5G guises was similarly updated midway through May to grab the latest patch.

 A second May 2021 security update is now available for those with the Galaxy S21 series in India.
 It’s not clear what this update changes over the initial rollout but it does come with a different build number.
-The Galaxy S10e, S10, and S10+ started seeing the May patch in European regions in mid-May with very little added of note.
+The Galaxy S10e, S10, and S10+ started seeing the May patch in European regions in mid-May with unlocked US variants a little late to the party on May 28.
+The S10 Lite was on the receiving end of the patch — alongside the Quick Share tweaks — on May 19 in the US.

 All updates also include some added camera enhancements and Quick Share tweaks to all eight Galaxy S20 series devices.
 This rollout has started across vast portions of Europe including Germany, Spain, and the UK.
 The Qualcomm-powered US variants of the entire Galaxy S21 series were updated from May 14th.